Eller’s goal completes Capitals’ stunning OT win over Sharks

+WASHINGTON (AP) — The Washington Capitals never believe they’re out of a game.
+On Sunday, they showed why.

-WASHINGTON (AP) — Lars Eller scored with 2:59 remaining in overtime after the Washington Capitals rallied from two goals down in the final minute of regulation, completing a stunning 5-4 victory over the San Jose Sharks on Sunday.
+Lars Eller scored with 2:59 remaining in overtime after the Capitals rallied from two goals down in the final minute of regulation, completing a stunning 5-4 victory over the San Jose Sharks.

 T.J.
-Oshie tied the game with 14.2 seconds left.
-Eller also assisted Jakub Vrana’s second goal of the game inside the final minute.
+Oshie tied the game with 15 seconds left.
+Eller also assisted Jakub Vrana’s second goal of the game with 47 seconds remaining as the NHL-leading Capitals became just the seventh team in league history to win after trailing by two inside the final minute.

+“We just keep working,” Oshie said.
+“We’ve got everyone tugging the rope.
+And when you have that, it’s fun.”

 Evander Kane had his third career hat trick for San Jose, which never trailed before Eller’s game-winner.

-Logan Couture also scored for the Sharks.
+“That’s why they lead the league and that’s why they have the most points,” said Sharks coach Bob Boughner, “because they find ways to win games.
+As disappointed as I am, I’m pretty content in how our 5-on-5 game looks.”

+Logan Couture scored an empty-netter with a minute remaining, appearing to seal the game.
+But Capitals coach Todd Reirden left the net empty, and Washington responded with its sixth and seventh goals of the season when playing in 6-on-5 situations.

 Nic Dowd had a second-period goal for Washington.
 Braden Holtby made 25 saves to snap a three-game losing streak in net and picked up an assist on Eller’s decisive goal, pushing the puck up ice to John Carlson.